EvelinAlvarado/petshop-project-crud-js-async/README.md

 - Developed by Evelin Alvarado.
 - Find me on [GitHub](https://github.com/EvelinAlvarado) and [LinkedIn](https://www.linkedin.com/in/evelinalvarado/).

-Check out the live project: [Petshop CRUD Project](https://petshop-project-crud-js-async.vercel.app/)
+Check out the live project: [Petshop CRUD Project](https://petshop-project-crud-js-async.vercel.app/) </br>
+The link for the [JSON server used from Vercel](https://jsonserver-petshop-project-crud-js-async.vercel.app/)

 ### Note